mpark/wg21/README.md

 ![](img/sref.png)

-You may can also add a class `-` or `.unnumbered` to omit the section number.
+You can also add a class `-` or `.unnumbered` to omit the section number.

 For example, `[expr.sizeof]{- .sref}` or `[expr.sizeof]{.unnumbered .sref}`